-This short bushwalk to Leura Cascades and Weeping Rock is a great bushwalk to do during or after rain, when the waterfalls are at their most spectacular.
+This short bushwalk to Leura Cascades and Weeping Rock is a great one to do during or after rain, when the waterfalls are at their most spectacular.
 From the Leura Cascades Picnic Area on Chelmsford Drive, a path leads downhill, following Leura Falls Creek.
 It passes a junction with the Prince Henry Cliff Walk, before continuing down to a rock platform where you get a first view of the cascades, and down to two bridges over the creek.
 There’s a great view of the Leura Cascades looking up from the bottom.

 One of the two bridges leads to a large sandstone overhang next to the pool and cascades, which is surrounded by ferns.